Home > Glossary of Terms

 Fiberoptic LinkAny optical transmission channel designed to connect two end terminals or to be connected in series with other channels.

 Fresnel ReflectionReflection of a portion of the light incident on a planar interface between two homogeneous media with different refractive indices.
-A Fresnel reflection occurs at the air-glass interfaces at entrance and exit ends of an optical fiber.
-Resultant transmission losses (about four percent per interface) can be virtually eliminated by use of anti-reflection coatings or index matching materials.
+A Fresnel reflection occurs at the air-glass interfaces at the entrance and exit ends of an optical fiber.
+Resultant transmission losses (about four percent per interface) can be virtually eliminated by the use of anti-reflection coatings or index-matching materials.

 TOP OF PAGE